IRTF-HRPC/draft-association/draft-association.md

 ---
-title: Freedom of Association on the Internet
+title: Internet Protocols and the Human Rights to Freedom of Association and Assembly

 abbrev: FoA
-docname: draft-irtf-hrpc-association-10
+docname: draft-irtf-hrpc-association-11
 category: info

 ipr: trust200902